muxiangqiu/puppeteer-fc-starter-kit/README.md

 ### chrome NOT in package

-Due to the large size of Chrome, it may exceed the [Lambda package size limit](https://help.aliyun.com/document_detail/51907.html?spm=a2c4g.11174283.6.584.kRT7h3) (50MB) depending on the other module to include.
+Due to the large size of Chrome, it may exceed the [Function computing package size limit](https://help.aliyun.com/document_detail/51907.html?spm=a2c4g.11174283.6.584.kRT7h3) (50MB) depending on the other module to include.
 In that case, put Chrome in OSS and download it at container startup so startup time will be longer.

-Run `npm run package-nochrome`, deploy the package.zip, and set following env valiables on Lambda.
+Run `npm run package-nochrome`, deploy the package.zip, and set following env valiables on Function computing.

 - `CHROME_BUCKET`(required): OSS bucket where Chrome is put
 - `CHROME_REGION`(required): OSS region where Chrome is put